vwkd/elopage-scrape/README.md

 ## Features

-- Convert whole course to single markdown file
+- Download all lessons of course including inactive lessons
-- Download images, videos and files
+- Save text as single markdown file with nested headers
-- Bonus: know about inactive lessons
+- Download all linked files like images, videos and documents

 Note: The resulting markdown may have imperfections like empty hyperlinks, empty formatting tags, and more.
 These originate from elopage's HTML likely due to incorrect use of WYSIWYG formatting by the course author.